 The notification process covers the following categories of French AIFs:

-Constitution or material amendments of such AIFs must be notified to the AMF within one month following the date of their constitution or material amendments, through a notification file.
+The creation and material amendments of such AIFs must be notified to the AMF within one month following the date of their constitution or material amendments, through a notification file.

-As mentioned above, in order to be able to manage French AIFs, any manager must either:
+In order to be able to manage French AIFs, any manager must either:

 Delegation of Financial Management